This printed article is located at http://telechoice.listedcompany.com/corporate.html

 The Board meets regularly to review our key activities and business strategies.
 Regular Board Meetings are held quarterly to deliberate on strategic matters and policies including significant acquisitions and disposals, the annual budget, review the performance of the business and approve the release of the quarterly and year-end reports.
 Where necessary, we convene additional Board sessions to address significant transactions or developments.
 Unless delegated, all transactions of the Company are approved by the Board.

-Our Articles of Association provide for Directors to participate in meetings by teleconference or videoconference.
+Our Constitution provide for Directors to participate in meetings by teleconference or videoconference.

 The Board has also established an Executive Committee ("EC") to oversee major business and operational matters.
-The EC comprises Bertie Cheng, Ronald Seah Lim Siang, Sio Tat Hiang and Lim Chai Hock Clive.
+The EC comprises Bertie Cheng, Ronald Seah Lim Siang, Stephen Geoffrey Miller and Lim Chai Hock Clive.

 Management regularly consults and updates the EC on all major business and operational issues.